timgilbert/long-war-unix-installer/README.md

 ### Backups

 The script will back up the files it's about to modify before it copies anything from the mod to your installed game directory.
-Current;y the backups are stored under `Long-War-Backups` under the game installation directory (typically `~/Library/Application Support/Steam/SteamApps/common/XCom-Enemy-Unknown`).
+Currently the backups are stored under `Long-War-Backups` under the game installation directory (typically `~/Library/Application Support/Steam/SteamApps/common/XCom-Enemy-Unknown`).

 You should be able to roll back an installation by using the `--uninstall` option to the script.
 You